Student Code of Conduct

 • Behavior that undermines practices of personal responsibility and accountability.

 • Behavior that involves inappropriate self-expression, including having the effect of undermining students' learning and faculty's teaching.
+This includes using the learning platform as a receptacle for current trauma or emotional crisis the student may be experiencing.

 • Behavior that disregards, disrespects, or disparage faculty, staff, teaching assistants, and/or other students.